salma-emara/ece244-book/textbook/chapters/chapter01-basics/intro.md

 # Programming Basics

-This chapter we review what are computers and introduce the C++ programming language.
+In this chapter, we plan to review the basic structure of computers and introduce the C++ programming language.